-Hydrothermal Technologies for On-Site Destruction of Site Investigation Wastes Contaminated with Per- and Polyfluoroalkyl Substances (PFASs)
+Hydrothermal Technologies for On-Site Destruction of Site Investigation Wastes Impacted by Per- and Polyfluoroalkyl Substances (PFAS)

 Timothy Strathmann | Colorado School of Mines

 Successful completion of this research will provide the DoD with a technological path forward for managing PFAS-impacted IDW on-site and eliminating potential liabilities associated with these materials when transported off site.
-Demonstration of co-contaminant destruction under the same conditions would further expand the applicability of the technology to an even wider range of contaminated DoD sites (e.g., fuel hydrocarbons, halogenated solvents).
+Demonstration of co-occurring chemical destruction under the same conditions would further expand the applicability of the technology to an even wider range of sites (e.g., fuel hydrocarbons, halogenated solvents).
 (Anticipated Completion - May 2019)

 Hao, S., Y.J.
 Choi, B. Wu, C. Higgins, R. Deeb, and T.J.
 Strathmann.
 2021.
 Hydrothermal Alkaline Treatment for Destruction of Per- and Polyfluoroalkyl Substances (PFASs) in Aqueous Film-Forming Foam (AFFF).
 Environmental Science & Technology.
 55: 3283-3295. https://doi.org/10.1021/acs.est.0c06906

 Wu, B., S. Hao, Y. Choi, C.P.
 Higgins, R. Deeb, and T.J.
 Strathmann.
 2019.
 Rapid Destruction and Defluorination of Perfluorooctanesulfonate by Alkaline Hydrothermal Reaction.
 Environmental Science & Technology Letters, 6:630-636.
 DOI: 10.1021/acs.estlett.9b00506